A Correlation Between the Final Separation and Mass Ratio from Common Envelope Simulations: CEE simulations

 Our final orbital separation for the $2\,\text{M}_\odot$ system with a mass ratio of $q = 0.5$ is $6.9\,\text{R}\odot$, which is higher than the values reported in the previous \texttt{MANGA} studies~\citep{2019MNRAS.486.5809P, 2023MNRAS.526.5365V}.
 Some key differences exist between our setup and earlier works, as detailed in Section~\ref{sec:methods}, the most significant being the number of particles and the choice of the Riemann solver.
 To investigate this discrepancy, we performed an additional simulation using the more diffusive \texttt{HLL} solver with the same number of particles as our other simulation (1.2 million star particles, 2 million total).
 This yielded a final separation of $3.8\,\text{R}\odot$ after the rapid plunge, close to the $3.6\,\text{R}\odot$ reported by \citet{2019MNRAS.486.5809P} for a simulation with 320,000 particles.
 This separation is higher compared to the $\sim 5\,\text{R}\odot$ found by \citet{2023MNRAS.526.5365V}, which is probably due to their lower resolution (80,000 particles).

 Thus, we conclude that the difference in the separation between this paper and previous studies is mostly due to the Riemann solver.
 Since the \texttt{HLLC} solver is less diffusive, we argue that our results in this paper are robust.
 Furthermore, our final orbital separation lies between the values reported by \citet{2016ApJ...816L...9O} and \citet{2018MNRAS.480.1898C}, who found separations of $5\,\text{R}\odot$ and $8\,\text{R}\odot$, respectively, for a similar system.
-This agreement with previous studies reinforces the reliability of our results.
+Although differences in simulation duration, numerics, and physics prevent a strictly direct comparison, the fact that our $6.5\,\text{R}\odot$ result falls within this range suggests that our results are broadly consistent with what is expected from previous studies.